 Today he thought he was Christ.
-He wasn’t Christ but today he thought he was Christ because being Christ was a great deal more interesting than Jonathan Craig Baynes of Whitchurch Avenue.
+He wasn’t Christ but today he thought he was Christ because being Christ was a great deal more interesting than being Jonathan Craig Baynes of Whitchurch Avenue.

 Jon wasn’t mad, he was simply bored.
 Very, very bored looking out of the front window into the depths of Whitchurch Avenue.